department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ## Background

 As we move My HealtheVet (MHV) to VA.gov, we discover that there are problems with the current VA.gov secondary navigation system.
-It is not only inaccessible and unintuitive, but also doesn't support complex navigations within all the tools of the MHV.
-This study aims to give us more context to those problems by investigating the secondary navigational strategies users use when completing health management tasks on MHV on VA.gov and to improve the secondary navigation.
+It is not only inaccessible and unintuitive but also doesn't support complex navigations within all the tools of the MHV on VA.gov.
+This study aims to give us more context to those problems from Veterans' perspectives and understand what aspects of primary and secondary navigations are confusing to Veterans by looking at how they use tools within MHV on VA.gov when completing health management tasks.

 ### OCTO Objectives
 This research supports the following OCTO objectives: